Code of Business Conduct and Ethics

 No employee will be penalized for making a good-faith report of any violations of this Code of Business Conduct and Ethics or other illegal or unethical conduct, nor will we tolerate retaliation of any kind against anyone who makes a good-faith report.
 An employee, officer or director who submits a false report of a violation, however, will be subject to disciplinary action.
 If you report a violation and in some way also are involved in the violation, the fact that you stepped forward will be considered.

-Our Chief Administrative Officer and/or Chief Executive Officer (or if neither is the Compliance Officer, the Compliance Officer) will coordinate any investigation of any violations.
+Our Human Resources, our General Cousel and/or Chief Executive Officer will coordinate any investigation of any violations.
 You should not investigate on your own but leave such work to the appropriate persons.
 If the result of an investigation indicates that corrective action is required, LGI will decide what steps to take, including, when appropriate, legal proceedings and disciplinary action up to and including termination, to rectify the problem and avoid the likelihood of its recurrence.

 This Code of Business Conduct and Ethics may be amended, modified or waived by the Board of Directors of the Company.
 Any change to, or waiver of, this Code of Business Conduct and Ethics for executive officers or directors must be disclosed promptly to our security holders either by a Form 8-K filing or by publishing a statement on our website.